teskew/rails-blog/README.md

  I typed $ rails db:rollback  when I made mistake with db and the last series of migrations that you ran will be reversed and I will be  back to where I was.
 Then I just edit the file, rerun the migrations,

 Controler
+	the controllers are the logical center of my app.
+It interact between views and model.
+It is a responsible to route from request (user) to model and renders the view.
 I create a physician #shaw, #index, #create routes and controller the page that displays the physicians’s name,  and appointments, with each appointment's date, time, and user name is linking
 		I create a appointment#show , #index, #create page that lists the date and time for each of their appointments and links to category page.
 	I create a user #index page that displays a link to each user’s show page and the appointments they have.

 Validation
 Validations are used to ensure that only valid data is saved into database.I Validate each models.
 Let’s say you want to make sure a username is unique what happens if two users almost simultaneously submit the same username and it is received by two separate concurrent instances of your application?
  On User module validates :email, presence: true, uniqueness: true